Kolade Dominate: Radio

-Olowu began his radio career in 2013 at Star FM Lagos, where he worked as a presenter.
+Olowu began his radio career in 2013 at Star FM Lagos, where he met disc jockey Segun “Shy Shy” and worked as a presenter.
 He later joined Raypower FM Lagos and then Raypower FM Ibadan, where he hosted shows including Ultimate Morning Show, Raypower Lounge, Soul Serenade, and Power Play.

 In 2018, he moved to Splash 105.5 FM in Ibadan, where he presented programs such as Smooth Home Drive, Morning Splash Xtra, The Splash Music Box, and The Spotlight.
 On The Spotlight, he hosted Afrobeats artists including 2Baba, D’banj, Fireboy, Joeboy, DJ Neptune, DJ Jimmy Jatt, DJ Kaywise, Teni, 9ice, ID Cabasa, Omah Lay, Mayorkun, Oxlade, Tems, Chike, CDQ, and Crayon.
 He resigned in December 2020 and joined Inspiration 92.3 FM Lagos, where he began hosting the Breakfast Jam.
 In 2020, he joined Inspiration FM Lagos as host of the Breakfast Jam.

 In 2017, he received the MAYA Award for On-Air Personality of the Year.
 The following year, he won both the Eminence Award and the Cool Wealth Award, and he received the Cool Wealth Award again in 2020.
 In 2021, he was nominated for The Beatz Award in the On-Air Personality of the Year category.
 He won The Beatz Award in 2024, alongside the OAP of the Year at the Men of Honor Awards.
 That same year, he was also nominated for the Nigerian Electronic Media Content Exhibition and Awards (NEMCEA) for Best Radio Personality.
+In 2024, Dominate was included in Top Charts Africa’s list of the “100 Most Influential People in Africa alongside, Tshepo Mahloele and Gareth Cliff.

 In January 2025, he was appointed General Manager of Lasgidi 90.1 FM, a sister station to Inspiration FM, while also serving as Deputy Head of Broadcast Services.
+Dominate also worked as the executive producer on DJ Neptune’s Greatness albums, handling both Greatness III (2024) and Greatness IV (2025), and he served in an A&R on ID Cabasa’s 2025 album Unfinished Business.

 Entrepreneurship

 In 2018, he established 10O8 World Limited, a media and talent management company.
-The company has worked with artists including Dotman, T-Classic, and Olakira.
+The company has worked with artists including Dotman, T-Classic, Id Cabasa, DJ Neptune and Olakira.